humphs078/pands-project/README.md

 [Outliers](https://medium.com/analytics-vidhya/its-all-about-outliers-cbe172aa1309) can be caused by a number of things including measurement error, sampling problems and natural variation.
 The outliers are visible on [Plot 1](images/plots/box_plots/box_plots.png) as diamonds.
 Plot 1 demonstrates that the number of outliers is minimal.
-The outliers and also be visualised on the [lag plot](#lag-plot) as data points that are lying outside the overall pattern of the data demonstrated on the plot.
+The outliers can also be visualised on the [lag plot](#lag-plot) as data points that are lying outside the overall pattern of the data demonstrated on the plot.

 **Plot 1 - Iris Dataset Boxplots**